pkra/peterkrautzberger.org/_posts/2011/2011-10-17-epub-mathjax-and-the-ipad-another-attempt.md

 - mathjax
 - mathml
 - pandoc
-status: publish
-type: post
 published: true
-meta:
-  _edit_last: '3'
-  _cws_is_markdown: '1'
-  dsq_thread_id: '593133392'
-author:
-  login: krautzberger
-  email: p.krautzberger@gmail.com
-  display_name: Peter Krautzberger
-  first_name: Peter
-  last_name: Krautzberger
+permalink: 0087/
 ---

 It's a funny thing.
 I don't even own an iPad.
-But a lot of people are interested in [getting an epub file with mathjax working](http://boolesrings.org/krautzberger/2011/07/13/epub-and-mathematics/) on the iPad.
+But a lot of people are interested in [getting an epub file with mathjax working](/0064/) on the iPad.

 Why is that?
 Well, as far as I could find out the iPad remains the only "hardware" that does not block javascript within an epub file (epub uses html for its content but javascript is designated "should not" in the epub2 standard).
 Of course it's really the software, iBooks, but mentioning the iPad will be much better SEO. ;)

-Incidentally, the only other software I know that is not blocking javascript is the fantastic [Calibre](calibre-ebook.com/).
+Incidentally, the only other software I know that is not blocking javascript is the fantastic [Calibre](http://calibre-ebook.com/).
 Calibre's reader seems to not care at all about enforcing the epub standard, it just render everything it finds (but I'll get to that later).

 ## So what happened?

 A while ago, after an email exchange which is now [mostly available online](http://groups.google.com/group/mathjax-dev/browse_thread/thread/1190dc76b7b88a02?hl=en), I finally created an epub with a complete mathjax installation.
 Unfortunately, it was a fluke.
 The file was was not reliably rendered on the iPad, most likely because of its size (MathJax has 30.000 files for ~20MB unzipped).
-So [Davide Cervone](www.math.union.edu/~dpvc/) suggested to cut down on unnecessary files which iBooks should not need.
+So [Davide Cervone](http://www.math.union.edu/~dpvc/) suggested to cut down on unnecessary files which iBooks should not need.

 This led to a result that rendered reliably -- unfortunately it rendered in a most irritating fashion: half a line below the intended one, writing happily across any other text on the next line, trailing out of the margin etc. That's far from perfect, obviously.